AvaterClasher/zexd-backend/README.md

 ## Features

-- URL shortening and redirection
+- URL shortening and redirection having a average response time of 2ms for creation and 1ms for redirection.
-- Click tracking and analytics
+- Click tracking and analytics for shortened URLs
-- URL expiration management
+- URL expiration management (default: 24 hours)
-- Health monitoring with Prometheus and Grafana
+- Health monitoring with Prometheus and Grafana dashboards
-- API documentation via Swagger
+- API documentation via Swagger UI

 ## Benchmarks